Samuel-Bowden/xdrip-stats/README.md

 Custom module to display live blood glucose readings from [xDrip+](https://github.com/NightscoutFoundation/xDrip) in various Linux utils (currently only supports [Waybar](https://github.com/NightscoutFoundation/xDrip)).

 Values must be written by xDrip+ to a personal InfluxDB instance ([instructions here](https://xdrip.readthedocs.io/en/latest/use/cloud/#influxdb)).
-This module will then continuously poll this data and print it as structured data to stdout, which is then read by a supported util.
+This module will then continuously poll this data and print it as structured data to stdout, which is then read by a supported util to be displayed.

 In my setup, I am using the [Libre 2 Direct](https://xdrip.readthedocs.io/en/latest/install/libre2/) method in xDrip+ on my phone, and then uploading the data to InfluxDB2 running on my homelab over a tailscale mesh.